-But some posts left a little twist of discomfort, perhaps – especially – because of the large number of women clicking the “like” and “love” buttons.
+But some posts left me a little uncomfortable, especially because of the large number of women clicking the “like” and “love” buttons.

-If you are unfamiliar with the saying, waiting for Boaz refers to waiting for the right, God-ordained, man for marriage.
+If you are unfamiliar with the saying, “waiting for Boaz” refers to waiting for the right man for marriage.

 The idea of Boaz comes from the book of Ruth in the Bible, where Ruth, a widowed foreigner meets and marries a kind gentleman, named Boaz who also happens to be a distant relative of her mother in law.
 You can read the story here.

-What I have a problem with, is the version of Boaz prescribed by a selection of women.
+What I have a problem with, is qualities of a perfect boyfriend checklist aka the version of Boaz, prescribed by a selection of women.
+This man is perfect.

 He anticipates and meets all his girlfriend’s needs.
 He pursues her flawlessly; never has a moment of doubt “because a man of God knows when he finds his good thing.”

-And women are loving it.
-Loving the idea of not settling i.e not marrying a man who is in-process because they believe doing so is settling for less than they deserve.
+A lot of women love this version.
+They love the idea of “not settling” i.e not marrying a man who is in-process because they believe doing so is settling for less than they deserve.